robjailall/ipo_decision_calculator/README.md

 - The script assumes you are picking between selling your shares 6 months after IPO (likely after of a lockup period) or after 12 months (to get long term capital gains rates).
 If it recommends selling at 6 months, it assumes you use those proceeds to invest in something else that gets a return over the remaining 6 months.
 It then assumes you sell this investment at the end of the remaining 6 months at short term capital gains rates.
 - `Moving Cost` is a key parameter -- the higher this cost, the more likely you should stay put.
 It doesn't have to only represent moving expenses.
 You can also think of it as the minimum amount of money or taxes saved it would take to get you to move.
 - There's a known bug in calculating the taxes when there market has negative returns.
 It affects the return number the script spits out, but it doesn't affect the decision.
+- The rates of return that you input are NOT annualized -- they are the returns you see over the 6 months periods.
+So, if you have a 2% return in both the first and second halves of the year, that's an annualized return of 4%.

 ## Setup